 Winter 2020: My Grandmother's Hands by Resma Menakem

 Whether you are new to racial equity work or are a seasoned organizer, we invite you join us for this important co-learning journey as we seek to challenge internalized colonialism, racial capitalism, heteropatriarchy, and white supremacy.

 We offer a sliding scale for this offering based on the following:

-We understand access to resources is a result of institutionalized systems of oppression including but not limited to white supremacy, patriarchy, ableism, capitalism, and colonization.
+*We understand access to resources is a result of institutionalized systems of oppression including but not limited to white supremacy, classism, heteropatriarchy, ableism, capitalism, and colonization.
 The above sliding scale fee structure allows those who have systematically benefited from these unjust and inequitable systems to practice reparations within our community.
 No one will be turned away for lack of funds.
-Please reach out to to co-create reciprocity that works for you.
+Those who have access to financial resources are invited to pay at the the Generosity level.
+If you are in need of financial assistance, please reach out to us at: email@example.com to co-create reciprocity that works for you.